EnviroDIY/ModularSensors/a/kn_depth/ReadMe.md

-# atlMayfly - short for axolotl swimming with the the Mayfly
+# kn_depth - short for keller Nanolevel Depth Monitor
-A ruggidized Modular Sensors Library optomized for a few pieces of communications hardware and easier options for destination Data Portals configured on through a SD card.
+A ruggidized Modular Sensors Library optomized for a few pieces of communications hardware.

+Data Portals configured through a SD card, for more reliable testing and scaling.

 To use the internet viewing capability you need a data portal account - sites supported (http://data.envirodiy.org/).
 After you have registered the site and sensors, the portal will generate a registration token and universally unique identifier (UUID) for each site and further UUID's for each variable.